 Users want to find answers fast.

-While the issue may not seem important or a priority from your end, you should assume the customer is always in a hurry.
 Even if they don’t expect the answer right away, they will be very pleasantly surprised when they receive the extra support.

 Support is always the shortcut for information.
 Even eCommerce sites have to provide good information before customers consider making a purchase.